DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Amanda_Scardamaglia.markdown

-against Google ‘[…] never rose so high as to prove that Google personnel, as distinct from the advertisers, had chosen the relevant keywords, or otherwise created, endorsed, or adopted the sponsored links.’ [^49] As such, Google was not liable as the maker of misleading and deceptive advertising content.
+against Google ‘[…] never rose so high as to prove that Google personnel, as distinct from the advertisers, had chosen the relevant keywords, or otherwise created, endorsed, or adopted the sponsored links’.[^49] As such, Google was not liable as the maker of misleading and deceptive advertising content.

 Some consider the High Court’s decision a lost opportunity, since the